jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

 <div style="border: 1px solid #ccc; padding: 10px; border-radius: 5px; background-color: #f9f9f9;"> <strong>Hint:</strong>Once a hash is in the database for a given file path and file size, it  will not be recalculated</div>

+### Main Settings
+These setting enable/disable the hashing and deduplication processes

 ***
 * delete\_after\_download
+This is the master switch

-This toggles enables hashing of files, along with after all downloads deduplication
+Toggles enables hashing of files, along with after all downloads deduplication

 After enabled the timing of hashing depends on disable_individual_download_hashing option